 Assessment involves end-of-term written exams and a variety of continuous assessments designed to develop skills for success, including report writing, oral, poster and video presentations, and food formulation exercises.

-Five months’ Professional Work Experience (PWE) in the food industry in third year is an integral part of the degree.
+Five months PWE in the food industry in third year is an integral part of the degree.
 Students are also encouraged to take a semester abroad and participate on the Agriculture Study Abroad Programme.